 - Salt and Pepper, other basic spices

 Your child can deliver them themselves when they arrive at school.
 They love this ownership and participation.
 Just mention it to the morning greeters in the office.

-If you are unsure of how you have contributed already, just send CentralEats@gmail.com an email or ask in the school office any day and we will check our records and remind you.
+If you are unsure of how you have contributed already, just send an email to Sarah Robb at Sarah.Flynn.Robb@gmail.com or to Kathryn Robinson at Kathrynr.rva @gmail.com, or ask in the school office any day and we will check our records and remind you.